Best Impact Drivers 2026: 16 Compared (11 Sources)

 Summary

 The impact driver market in 2026 is defined by a fierce torque arms race, ultra-compact form factors, and increasingly sophisticated electronic speed controls.
-The best overall impact driver is the Flex 24V Quick Eject FX1371A (~$159 bare), which tops Pro Tool Reviews' head-to-head testing with 2,500 in-lbs of torque, 4,000 RPM, a compact 4.7-inch head length, and a unique Quick Eject collet that enables one-handed bit changes without removing your hand from the grip.
+The best overall impact driver is the Flex 24V Quick Eject FX1371A (~$158 bare), which tops Pro Tool Reviews' head-to-head testing with a score of 96/100, delivering 2,500 in-lbs of torque, 4,000 RPM, a compact 4.8-inch head length, and a unique Quick Eject collet that enables one-handed bit changes without removing your hand from the grip.
 The Flex also earns an IP56 dust/water rating and offers three assist modes including two specifically designed for nut-and-bolt work.
-The Milwaukee M18 FUEL 2953-20 (~$150 bare) is the runner-up, delivering 2,000 in-lbs of torque in an ultra-compact 4.47-inch body with 4-mode drive control, tri-LED shadow-eliminating lighting, and the deepest professional ecosystem on the market at 250+ tools. [src1, src3, src4]
+The Milwaukee M18 FUEL 2953-20 has dropped to ~$132 bare in May 2026 (down from ~$149), and is the runner-up at 94/100, delivering 2,000 in-lbs of torque in an ultra-compact 4.5-inch body with 4-mode drive control, tri-LED shadow-eliminating lighting, and the deepest professional ecosystem on the market at 250+ tools.
+TechGearLab's independent testing crowned the Kobalt XTR Max 24V (~$151 kit) as their #1 pick with a perfect 10/10 for torque and speed, while ranking Milwaukee second (85/100) and the DeWalt ATOMIC DCF850 third (83/100). [src1, src3, src4, src5]

-All 12 models featured here have been tested by professional tool review organizations through standardized benchmarks including structural screw driving speed, lag bolt driving, ergonomic evaluation, battery runtime, and durability assessments.
-Key specs compared include maximum torque (in-lbs), no-load RPM, impacts per minute (IPM), speed settings, head length, weight, and price. [src1, src4, src5]
+All 16 models featured here have been tested by professional tool review organizations through standardized benchmarks including structural screw driving speed, lag bolt driving, ergonomic evaluation, battery runtime, and durability assessments.
+Key specs compared include maximum torque (in-lbs), no-load RPM, impacts per minute (IPM), speed settings, head length, weight, and price. [src1, src4, src5, src8]

 ModelPriceTorqueRPMIPMSpeedsWeightBest ForBuy